-This is the first installment of a recurring column in Tangents Magazine about a young writer’s move from North Carolina to California.
+This is the first installment of a recurring column about a young writer’s move from North Carolina to California.
 It was originally published in the February 2017 issue of Tangents Magazine, found here.

 In the summer of 2015, when I was 26, I took a solo road trip along the transcontinental Lincoln Highway from Charlotte, NC, to northern California and back.
 I visited 18 states in 25 days by myself.
 Prior to the trip, I’d been stuck in a rut, and I needed a radical change to snap me out of it.
 Upon returning, I realized that what motivated me to drive across the country was a combination of two (somewhat contradictory) motives: one, the stirring belief that I was capable of far greater things than I was accomplishing at the time, and two, the cowardly urge to run away from problems I wasn’t ready to deal with at home.
 Newly encouraged by the perspective shift only travel can provide, I spent the next year getting my shit together, to put it eloquently.
 I drastically improved my health, published several articles in local publications like the one you’re reading right now, dissolved a dead-end two-year relationship, and cut ties from most of my old friends.
 Charlotte and I were both growing, but no longer in the same direction.
 That nagging urge to experience life somewhere else never truly left me, and by the fall of 2016, I felt confident I’d done all I could do there.
 It was time to go.